Nutrition

 When asking: “Is sourdough bread healthy?”, you’ll likely be wondering: “Is homemade sourdough bread healthy?”
 You may also want to know if making sourdough bread at home results in a healthier loaf than those sold in stores.

-In its original form, sourdough bread is a healthy culmination of a few simple whole ingredients: flour, salt and water.
+Sourdough is healthy in its simplest form, made from just flour, water and salt.
 Making it at home means having full control of the ingredients going into it, and the quality of your starter.

 Buying it from a store or bakery means, unless otherwise stated, that there’s a higher likelihood of preservatives and other ingredients getting added.
 Of course, certain grocery stores or artisanal bakeries might use higher-quality ingredients.

-So, is sourdough bread healthy when you make it at home, or is it better to buy it in store or at a bakery?
-Overall, homemade sourdough is often the healthier choice.
+So, is sourdough bread healthy when you make it at home, or is it better to buy it in-store or at a bakery?
+Overall, homemade sourdough can be the healthier choice, depending on the ingredients used and portion size.
 But there are key differences to consider, like preparation time and preferred ingredients.

 Is Sourdough Bread Healthy for You?